 The results were that, although not all requirements were researched, the material properties that were tested indicated that both bamboos meet the requirements, and do not deviate much from commonly used timber species.

-This page is a summary of the full test report, which can be downloaded here: Bamboo for Exterior Joinery.
-The report is written by Valentijn de Vos who gave us kind permission to publish it on Guadua Bamboo.
+This page is the summary of a thesis report by the Larenstein University in The Netherlands conducted in 2010.
+The original report is written by Valentijn de Vos who gave us kind permission to edit and publish a condensed version exclusively on Guadua Bamboo. - All Rights Reserved.